akashkaveti/deployment-startegy/README.md

 * Visualize and Monitor:
   * Use Grafana to create dashboards that visualize the data collected by Prometheus.
 Monitor the health and performance of the Kubernetes cluster, applications, and services through these dashboards.
   * Configure alerting within Grafana to receive notifications when predefined alerting rules are triggered.

+## Configuration Management

+The proposed solution doesn't require a configuration management tool.

+## Single point of Failures

+* Route53
+* Global accelerator
+* Even though the RDS instance is spanned to multi AZ and has a read replica in fail over zone, because of the limitation of Postgres RDS, application cannot write during primary region failure.

 ## References
 * [AWS RDS](https://docs.aws.amazon.com/rds/)